 Please come join us Saturday mornings at our weekly Shabbat (Sabbath) Service.
-Our services start at 11:30 AM and all are welcome, and we offer Deaf Interpretation upon request.
-The services are held in Wallace Hall at Brighton Presbyterian Church, 1775 East Ave, Rochester, NY 14610 Please click here for directions.
+Our services start at 10:00 AM and all are welcome, and we offer Deaf Interpretation upon request.
+The services are held in the Congregation Shema Yisrael Synagogue at 250 Edgewood Avenue, Rochester, NY 14618.
+Please click here for directions.

 Congregation Shema Yisrael is a Messianic Synagogue.
-We are a member of the International Alliance of Messianic Congregations And Synagogues (IAMCS), a congregational movement of Jews and non-Jews who believe in the Messiah, Yeshua (Jesus) and who worship the G-d of Israel in a Jewish way.
-We are committed to restoring the Jewish roots of our faith in the G-d of Abraham, Isaac and Jacob.
+We are a member of the International Alliance of Messianic Congregations And Synagogues (IAMCS), a congregational movement of Jews and non-Jews who believe in the Messiah, Yeshua (Jesus), and who worship the G-d of Israel in a biblically Jewish way.
+We are committed to restoring the Jewish roots of our faith in the G-d of Abraham, Isaac, and Jacob.

 We want you to feel comfortable attending our services, so we have provided answers to several frequently asked questions below:

 •What will I experience during a service at Congregation Shema Yisrael?

 During our service, we will have a period of Jewish liturgy, Messianic praise & worship, a Torah (scroll of the Five Books of Moses) processional & reading, and a message from our Rabbi.
 During the time of praise and worship some of the people in attendance worship G-d by participating in traditional Jewish and Israeli circle dances (dance classes are offered at various times throughout the year for beginners).

 Messianic praise & worship songs are songs with a Jewish/Israeli flavor with lyrics in English and Hebrew.
 Whenever Hebrew is used, we both transliterate it and translate it into English.